re6exp/debian-jessie-oracle-jdk-8/README.md

 ## Installation

    ```
-   $ docker pull williamyeh/java8
+   $ docker pull re6exp/debian-jessie-oracle-jdk-8:latest
    ```

 ## Usage

-Used mostly as a base image for other Java-based applications.
-But if you'd like to use the CLI, here are some examples for you.
+Can be used as a base image for other Java-based development environment.

 #### Run `java`

 ```
-$ docker run --rm williamyeh/java8
+$ docker run --rm re6exp/debian-jessie-oracle-jdk-8
 ```

 #### Run `javac`

 ```
-$ docker run -it --rm williamyeh/java8 javac
+$ docker run -it --rm re6exp/debian-jessie-oracle-jdk-8 javac
 ```

 ### Dig into container

 ```
-$ docker run -it williamyeh/java8 bash
+$ docker run -it re6exp/debian-jessie-oracle-jdk-8 /bin/bash
 ```